nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <box>

-For example, given the following contacts:
+For example, given the following contacts (some fields omitted for brevity):

 | Name | Tags |
 | ---- | ---- |